 I enjoy giving talks and workshops on Data Analytics.
 Here is a list of some of the talks I’ve given.
 In my Mathematics master I regularly gave talks on technical topics, and previously I worked as a Tutor and Technician in a School in Northern Ireland.
-I consider the evangelism of data and analytics to be an important part of my job as a professional data scientist!
+I consider the evangelism of data and analytics to…… Continue reading Talks and Workshops

 Cosma Shalizi, has an excellent talk on Academic talks.